 The Tax Legislation subjects U.S. corporations to tax on its global intangible low-taxed income (GILTI).
 Under U.S. GAAP, an accounting policy election can be made to either treat taxes due on the GILTI inclusion as a current period expense or to recognize deferred taxes for temporary basis differences expected to reverse as GILTI in future years.
-The Company elected the deferral method and recorded the corresponding GILTI deferred tax assets and liabilities on its consolidated balance sheet.
+The Company elected the deferral method and recorded the corresponding GILTI deferred taxassets and liabilities on its consolidated balance sheet.

-The Company completed its accounting for the income tax effects of the Tax Legislation during the first quarter of 2019, in accordance with the U.S. Securities and Exchange Commission Staff Accounting Bulletin No. 118.
-As of May 4, 2019, the U.S. Treasury Department and the Internal Revenue Service (IRS) are still in the process of issuing various regulations relating to the Tax Legislation.
+The Company completed its accounting for the income tax effects of the Tax Legislation during the first quarter of fiscal 2019, in accordance with the U.S. Securities and Exchange Commission Staff Accounting Bulletin No. 118.
+As of August 3, 2019, the U.S. Treasury Department and the Internal Revenue Service (IRS) are still in the process of issuing various regulations relating to the Tax Legislation.
 Furthermore, there is a possibility that Congress could enact technical corrections to the Tax Legislation in the future.
-Accordingly, future adjustments to the financial statements may be necessary as the regulations are issued and when the Company files its fiscal 2018 tax returns with the IRS and foreign tax authorities.
+Accordingly, future adjustments to the financial statements may be necessary depending upon the substance of the final regulations, when issued.

 In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 740) (ASU 2016-16).
 ASU 2016-16 requires an entity to recognize the income tax consequences of an intra-entity transfer of an asset, other than inventory, when the transfer occurs.

 ASU 2016-16 is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 The Company adopted ASU 2016-16 in the first quarter of fiscal 2019 using the modified retrospective method with a cumulative-effect adjustment directly to retained earnings.
 The Company adopted the guidance effective as of November 4, 2018.
 The adoption of ASU 2016-16 resulted in a net cumulative-effect adjustment that resulted in an increase in retained earnings of \$331.0 million, by recording new deferred tax assets from intra-entity transfers involving assets other than inventory, partially offset by a U.S. deferred tax liability related to GILTI.
 Adoption of the standard resulted in an increase in long-term deferred tax assets of \$1.7 billion and an increase in long-term deferred tax liabilities of \$1.3 billion.

-The Company has numerous income tax audits ongoing at any time throughout the world, including an Internal Revenue Service audit for Linear's pre-acquisition fiscal years 2015, 2016 and 2017, various U.S. state and local tax audits, and international audits including the transfer pricing audit in Ireland discussed below.
+The Company has numerous income tax audits ongoing at any time throughout the world, including an IRS audit for Linear's pre-acquisition fiscal years 2015, 2016 and 2017, various U.S. state and local tax audits, and international audits including the transfer pricing audit in Ireland discussed below.

-Except for the Linear pre-acquisition audit, the Company's U.S. federal tax returns prior to fiscal year 2015 are no longer subject to examination.
+Except for the Linear pre-acquisition audit year, the Company's U.S. federal tax returns prior to the fiscal year ended October 29, 2016 are no longer subject to examination.